 Payment via PayPal.
 If you see something that you like, let’s chat at firstname.lastname@example.org.
 First to email claims a print.

-This series explores order and chaos by creating a set of orderly squares as an underlying structure and then decomposing it.
+This series explores order and chaos by creating a variable density hatched set of shapes such as squares or triangles.

 - Plotter: HP 7585B wide format plotter (1983)

 - Image: Varies by design, approx 8-9″ wide x 12″ tall

 - Paper: Canson watercolor, 11″ x 15″, 140lb, acid-free, cold press

 - Finishing: None, rolled, unframed

 - Editions: Each plot design is unique, one of a kind, and original (1/1)

 - Cost: $125 US including shipping in the US

 - Delivery time: Usually ships in about a week, delivery time depends on location.